Christmas table centrepiece ideas – 14 ways to create a festive focal point

 Sign up to our newsletter for style and decor inspiration, house makeovers, project advice and more.

-3. Choose a modern floral display
+3. Choose a dried floral display

 Rhiannon Johns says a simple and classic centrepiece made up of a vase of seasonal flowers will create a chic look this Christmas.
 'This really is enough to impress your guests and won't overcrowd the rest of the table,' she says.